GoogleContainerTools/kaniko/README.md

 _Note: Depending on the built image, the media type of the image manifest might be either `application/vnd.oci.image.manifest.v1+json` or `application/vnd.docker.distribution.manifest.v2+json`._

+#### --push-retry

+Set this flag to the number of retries that should happen for the push of an image to a remote destination.
+Defaults to `0`.

 #### --registry-certificate